 Have you ever seen a beach inside of a museum?
 This might be the first time you have this chance, thanks to Snarkitecture.
 They are a New York-based design practice, consisting of Daniel Arsham, Ben Porto, and Alex Mustonen, known for bridging the gap between art and architecture.

 The project used brightly colored recyclable balls and beach toys to make the experience memorable.
-The piece was first seen in The National Museum in Washington, DC.
+The piece was first seen in The National Building Museum in Washington, DC.
 Since then, it has traveled to the Sydney Festival, Museum of Decorative Arts in Paris, Tampa, Florida, and Bangkok.
 Each installation offered inconsequential variations in theme and size.

 How it was made